Climate Change (Information Disclosure Based on TCFD Recommendations)

 • Business opportunities

-• We will diversify producing areas in preparation for weather risks (e.g., Sierra Leone in West Africa).
+• We will diversify producing areas and procurement sources in preparation for weather risks (Sierra Leone and Vietnam etc.).

-• We will increase per-unit harvest by improving production methods, including selecting breeds that are viable in high-temperature climates, improving seedling cultivation, and installing irrigation equipment.
+• We will increase unit yield by implementing advanced production methods, including the developing resistant varieties, improving seedling cultivation methods, and installing irrigation equipment.

-• We will capture the support of environmentally-conscious consumers and increase our brand value by expanding our adoption of recycling-based clean energy and renewable energy such as solar power to contribute to low carbon and water resource protection.
+• We will contribute to low carbonization and water resource protection, capture the support of environmentally-conscious consumers and increase our brand value by expanding the introduction of recycling-based clean energies and renewable energies such as solar power.

 Financial information